-The hypothesis about the Slavic origin of the Lusatian culture is improbable already because doubtless Slavic archaeological records prove the level of a culture essentially more archaic, primitive and poor (ibid, 171).
+The hypothesis about the Slavic origin of the Lusatian culture is improbable already because doubtless Slavic archaeological records prove the level of a culture essentially more archaic, primitive and poor [HORÁLEK KAREL.
+1983: 171].

-Thus, it appears that apart from the Germans, its creators admit nobody.
+Thus, it turns out that apart from the Germans, there is no one to recognize its creators.
 The boundary of the Lusatian cultures at this time was precisely defined by K.Jażdżevsky:

-Thus we can conclude that at the end of the 1st millennium BC the majority of Germanic tribes have left the basin of the Pripyat and the territory to the east of the Vistula river was already settled by the Slavs.
+Thus we can conclude that at the end of the 2nd millennium BC the majority of Germanic tribes have left the basin of the Pripyat and the territory to the east of the Vistula river was already settled by the Slavs.
 The settlements of the Balts were onward, they gradually expanded their territory in all directions, starting from the basin of the Berezina River.
-We can say quite confidently about the settlement of the Balts on the territory of Belarus during Pre-Slavic period even till the middle of the 1st mill AD (ZVERUGO Y.G., 1990: 32).
+We can say quite confidently about the settlement of the Balts on the territory of Belarus during Pre-Slavic period even till the middle of the 1st mill AD [ZVERUGO Y.G., 1990: 32].
 This opinion has been formed by such competent experts as L. Niderle, V. Sedov, and others long before.
 We can argue about the upper chronological limit specified by Ya.
 Zverugo, but many of the facts, indeed, may confirm this opinion.